'This Was A Scam': In Recorded Call, Trump Pushed Official To Overturn Georgia Vote

 "Like a schmuck, I endorsed him and he got elected, but I will tell you, he is a disaster," Trump said of Kemp.
 "I can't imagine he's ever getting elected again, I'll tell you that much."

-In recent weeks, Trump has openly called for former Georgia U.S. Rep. Doug Collins to mount a primary challenge to Kemp.
+In recent weeks, Trump has openly called for former U.S. Rep. Doug Collins of Georgia to mount a primary challenge against Kemp.

 Still, Trump was confident the outcome would change in his favor, despite all evidence pointing to the contrary.